• Free shipping on all orders

 4. Breed

 If you’ve owned several purebred cats throughout your lifetime, you know every breed is different.
 Not only do they have their look, but they also have their personalities.
 Some cat breeds are known for being lazier and chilled and they may not be into playing as much; for example, Persians, Ragdolls, and British Shorthairs belong to these calmer breeds.
 This doesn’t mean they don’t need activity and exercise, so always try to engage your kitty and get them to exercise to keep them healthy.
 For those who own more active breeds, play and exploring will become part of your cat’s routine.
-When you notice these cats aren’t playing, you should take notice.
+When you notice these cats are not playing, you should take notice.

 5. Your Cat Is Bored